-5 Potential transfer learning use cases and benefit discussion
+5. Potential transfer learning use cases and benefit discussion

 In this section we would like to outline, why we believe the proposed two domains are feasible candidates for transfer learning.
 During the workflow modeling we detected analogies in tasks and partially also in the control flow.
-Fig. 5 shows some examples of these analogies.
+Fig. 7 shows some examples of these analogies.
 Left column describes tasks from check-in and baggage handling processes at the airport.
-In most cases these tasks are executed in the same order as in the table.
-Right column represents their correspondencies in the warehouse domain.
+In most cases these tasks are executed in the same order.
+Right column represents their correspondences in the warehouse domain.
 It illustrates the workflow snippet drawn in Fig. 2.
 It is obvious that both, the tasks themselves as well as the order of tasks are quite similar.
 This is a clear indicator that the two domains are extremely promising for further examination of transfer learning.
+We are aware that in many domains there exist reference models.
+Whenever available, they should be used preferably for modeling new workflows.
+Our aim is to find a transfer method that can be used in domains with no available reference model.